spectrocloud/librarium/content/docs/09.5-security/11-product-architecture/05-tenant-cluster.md

 In a public cloud, Kubernetes nodes in tenant clusters are deployed within a logically isolated virtual network that has private and public subnets.
 The control plane and worker nodes for the Kubernetes cluster are launched in a private network.
 All ports on the nodes are protected from external access.

-Each tenant cluster has a management agent that runs as a pod.
+Each tenant cluster has a management agent that is deployed as a pod.
 This agent has an outbound internet connection to Palette using static Network Address Translation (NAT) with Transport Layer Security (TLS) protocol v1.2 or higher and a hardened cipher suite.
 The agent periodically reports health, heartbeat, and statistics and connects to Palette's public repository over HTTPS for any out-of-the-box integration packs.

 In a self-hosted environment, where Palette is typically deployed on-prem behind a firewall, you must ensure security controls in your environment.
 Palette automatically generates security keys at installation and stores them in the management cluster.
 You can import an optional certificate and private key to match the management cluster Fully Qualified Domain Name (FQDN).
 Palette supports enabling disk encryption policies for management cluster Virtual Machines (VMs) if required.